outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

         - limits as an output of symmetries - can you calculate all symmetries, and can you calculate all limits from the set of symmetries?
         - how do symmetries evolve in a system - do they provide a standard/interface for variance to coordinate efficiently?
         - how are symmetries related to efficiency?
+        - quantum entanglement occurs around symmetries & other aggregators like similarity

       - variance injections
         - unrestricted inputs